 Kei aku nui, kei aku rahi, tēnā koutou katoa i roto i ngā āhuatanga o te wā.

 Welcome back after what we hope has been a wonderful summer for your whānau.

 Good old fashioned fresh air remains the most important thing we can do in our learning spaces to minimise risk for ākonga and kaiako.
-The Ministry of Education have notified us that we will be receiving a CO2 monitor in the coming weeks to further support our ventilation plan.
+The Ministry of Education have notified us that we will be receiving a CO2 monitor to further support our ventilation plan.